 The most striking feature of the CHE models is their blue and upwards evolution in the HRD.
-Indeed, the very strong mixing characteristic of CHE models removes the core/envelope differentiation.
-This means that the traditional hydrogen envelope expansion that occurs during the main sequence does not happen for those models.
+Indeed, the very strong mixing characteristic of CHE models removes the core-envelope differentiation.
+This means that the traditional hydrogen envelope expansion that occurs during the MS does not happen for those models.
 The chemically homogeneous models do expand slightly during this phase; both their luminosity and effective temperatures increase, but $T_{\rm eff}$ does not grow fast enough to keep the radius constant.
 That expansion however is limited to a factor of 1.7 between the initial and final radii, whereas for the standard models it can reach a factor of 100.
-Interestingly, this factor decreases with mass for the CHE models (the final to initial radius ratio being 1.7 for the 9 $M_\odot$ star and reaching 1.07 for the 300 $M_\odot$ star) while it increases with mass for the classical models (the final to initial radius ratio also being 1.7 for the 9 $M_\odot$ star, and reaching 100 for the 300 $M_\odot$ star).\\ Apart for the 9 $M_\odot$ and 12 $M_\odot$ stars where the CHE models have much longer MS lifetimes, both sets of models exhibit very similar main sequence durations.
+Interestingly, this factor decreases with mass for the CHE models (the final to initial radius ratio being 1.7 for the 9 $M_\odot$ star and reaching 1.07 for the 300 $M_\odot$ star) whereas it increases with mass for the classical models (the final to initial radius ratio also being 1.7 for the 9 $M_\odot$ star, and reaching 100 for the 300 $M_\odot$ star).\\ Apart for the 9 $M_\odot$ and 12 $M_\odot$ stars where the CHE models have much longer MS lifetimes, both sets of models exhibit very similar MS durations.
 This can be explained by the competition of two effects.
-On the one hand, the CHE models have a much larger fuel supply since the entire initial mass of hydrogen will burn into helium: this should increase the lifetime of the main sequence.
-On the other hand, the CHE models are hotter and more luminous than the classical models, which should decrease the lifetime of the main sequence.
-The result, as stated above, is that masses above 12 $M_\odot$ do not exhibit significant differences in their MS duration.
+On the one hand, the CHE models have a much larger fuel supply since the entire initial mass of hydrogen will burn into helium: this should increase the lifetime of the MS. On the other hand, the CHE models are hotter and more luminous than the classical models, which should decrease the lifetime of the MS. The result, as stated above, is that masses above 12 $M_\odot$ do not exhibit significant differences in their MS duration.
 The difference in lifetimes between the lower mass stellar models can be seen in the late evolution of the clusters, where no more photons are emitted after $\sim 18$ Myr in the clusters using standard stars whereas the clusters with chemically homogeneous stars last until $\sim 27$ Myr.
-All these reults, as well as the numbers of photons emitted by the individual stellar models over their main sequence lifetimes in our different wavelength ranges of interest, are summarised in Table~\ref{tab:stellar_properties}.
+All these results, as well as the numbers of photons emitted by the individual stellar models over their MS lifetimes in our different wavelength ranges of interest, are summarised in Table~\ref{tab:stellar_properties}.